Skip to main content

 Field Type Description

-session string The game session UUID
+session string Game session UUID

 Join Webhook